-1.06 Conduct Subject to Disciplinary Action - Unacceptable Behavior a) falsification of times sheets, personnel records, or other College records;
+1.06 Conduct Subject to Disciplinary Action - Unacceptable Behavior

 All employees are expected to maintain standards of conduct suitable and acceptable to the work environment.
 Disciplinary action, including dismissal, may be imposed for unacceptable behavior.

 Examples of unacceptable behavior include, but are not limited to: